omnipin/safe-wallet-ipfs/README.md

 ## Safe-Wallet-IPFS

-This repository is responsible for automating the deployment of the [safe-wallet-monorepo](https://github.com/safe-global/safe-wallet-monorepo) web build to IPFS.
-The process includes checking for new releases, downloading the release package, verifying its integrity, and deploying it to IPFS.
+> This is a fork of the official Safe's IPFS deployment pipeline that uploads [safe-wallet-monorepo](https://github.com/safe-global/safe-wallet-monorepo) web build to IPFS.

+The pipeline is powered by Omnipin, uploads files to a Filecoin service provider, and uses Safe to propose ENS updates to a multi-sig wallet automatically.

 ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨